mayabenzeev/popcorn-palace/Instructions.md

 ```bash
 docker compose up --build
 ```
-3. Access the application at `http://localhost:8080/movies/all` for example, or through postman.
+3. Access the application at `http://localhost:8080/movies/all` for example, via web browser or through postman.
 4. You can connect to PostgreSQL at `localhost:5432` with the credentials:
 ```bash
 Host:     localhost